If you want to keep your staff around, don't piss them off.

 I’ve worked in restaurants on and off for the last eight years.
 I’ve been everything from back server to bartender in chains, fine dining, family restaurants, burger places, and hipster pizza joints.
 At my first restaurant, a server told me that everyone on the planet should work in a restaurant for at least a year.
 I didn’t understand that so early on in my restaurant career, but working in restaurants definitely shaped me into the person I am today.

 During those eight years, I’ve had some really amazing managers.
 I once watched a GM write a $300 check and hand to the server whose money had been stolen.
 I’ve seen a manager physically step in between a server and an aggressive guest to protect the server from almost certain harm.
-After an incredibly stressful week juggling my senior year of college, a full time internship, and a a full time job, a manager once let me cry in his office until I had let it all out, and then gave me the rest of the night off.
+After an incredibly stressful week juggling my senior year of college, a full-time internship, and a full-time job, a manager once let me cry in his office until I had let it all out, and then gave me the rest of the night off.

 Great managers and great guidance truly can make a restaurant.